KIT-IfGG/NFItools/README.md

 # NFItools
-Functions to support handling and analysis of national forest inventory data
+R-package with functions to support handling and analysis of national forest inventory data

 ## Get NFI data